-Why is it that making a profit from your salon is so elusive?
+Why is it that making a profit from your salon or spa is so elusive?

 Is it because you don’t work long enough or hard enough?